Suguna Varadachari: Biography

 From 1984 to 2004, Suguna worked as faculty at University of Madras.
 She held several other positions including board member of the Central University of Performing Arts, Chennai and expert committee member of the Madras Music Academy, Chennai.
 In 2011, she was awarded the title Sangeet Kala Acharya.
-Her disciples include Brindha Manickavasagan, Aishwarya Shankar, Vidya Kalyanaraman, Aravind Sundar (Chicago), to name a few.
+Her disciples include V. Bharath Kumar, Brindha Manickavasagan, Aishwarya Shankar, Vidya Kalyanaraman, Aravind Sundar (Chicago), to name a few.